aws-samples/sample-manufacturing-automotive-ai-toolkit/CONTRIBUTING.md

 ### Prompt

-For best results, ensure that your prompt is clear and consise.
+For best results, ensure that your prompt is clear and concise.
 As an example, here is the prompt used to create the UniProt-protein-research agent:

 > I would like to create a new agent in this repository for retrieving information about proteins from UniProt.
 Scientists need information about specific proteins to answer questions like, "Which protein might be the cause of a disease"?
 This information could include human-readable descriptions of protein function, metadata about where a protein is commonly located in a cell, or amino acid sequence information.
 UniProt provides several APIs to retrieve information about proteins programmatically.
 An overview of these APIs can be found at https://www.uniprot.org/api-documentation/uniprotkb.
 You can also find detailed Swagger documentation for these APIs at https://www.uniprot.org/api-documentation/uniprotkb.
 Please help me create a new agent that can take in the name or description of a protein, search for it using an ActionGroup linked to the UniProt search API, then retrieve details for one or more specific proteins of interest by their UniProtKB accession ID.